Multiscale-Genomics/mg-process-fastq/README.md

 # RNA-Seq Differential Expression Data Processing
 A set of scripts that can get run on the COMPS infrastructure to process the paired FastQ data for RNA-Seq differenctial expression data.

+## Process
+* cDNAs and FastQ are downloaded
+* Kallisto is used to map the reads to the cDNAs
+* Kallisto then generates the quantification files

 ## COMPS Code
 `process_rnaseq.py`